 In the years after WWII, Germany was divided between the West (America, England, France) and the East (Soviet Union).
 As we know, a wall was erected (the “Berlin Wall”) to keep the two sides separate.

 Korea was also divided up after the war.
 While it had been the property of Japan since 1910, Korea was soon divided up between America and the Soviet Union much as Germany had been partitioned.
+This took place during a late night meeting, about 1:00am on August 11, 1945 in a Washington office.
 Japanese forces were to be expelled from the country.
-The division was placed at the 38th Parallel, with no one being allowed to cross over.
+The division was arbitrarily placed at the 38th Parallel, with no one being allowed to cross over.
+The benefit of such a division was that it was easy to draw on a map, but created a variety of problems stemming from the crude and thoughtless bifurcation.

 The Soviet Union installed a Soviet-friendly government in the north, while America set up a democratic government in the south.